UK employers group cuts growth outlook, urges Osborne to stick to austerity

 After five years of spending cuts, the government now needed to focus on "more imaginative" public service reforms including making savings by devolving powers to local authorities.

-Last week, the Organization for Economic Co-operation and Development called on Osborne to spread his budget tightening over a longer period to avoid the risk of hurting growth.
+Last week, the Organisation for Economic Co-operation and Development called on Osborne to spread his budget tightening over a longer period to avoid the risk of hurting growth.

 Cridland also said a planned referendum on Britain's membership of the European Union was creating uncertainty for businesses, but there were no broad signs that they were putting